-Eva M. Doyle is a retired Buffalo Public School teacher with 30 years classroom teaching experience.
-She retired in June, 2004.
+Eva M. Doyle is a retired Buffalo Public School teacher.